 All the King’s Men

-Starting at 10th level, you gain resistance to either thunder or lightning damage.
+Starting at 10th level, you gain resistance to your choice of thunder or lightning damage.

 Additionally, whenever you use your second wind feature, you gain resistance to bludgeoning, piercing, and slashing damage until the end of your next turn.
 While you have this resistance, your weapon attacks deal an additional weapon die of damage.